colin99/dataCleaning/CodeBook.md

 When the variables below are grouped together, it indicates the same measurement has been made but just in a different axis (the axis X, Y or Z is determined by the last character in the variable name.

+All the variables below have been normalized and are unit-free.

 ## MEAN_tBodyAccX, MEAN_tBodyAccY, MEAN_tBodyAccZ
 Real Number value of the mean of the time domain tBodyAcc measurement.